amituttam/notes/docs/forensics/cheatsheet.rst

 Use **sfdisk**, this is part of the **util-linux** package.
 In debian, it is found in */usr/sbin/sfdisk*.

+For GPT based disks, use `**gdisk** <http://unix.stackexchange.com/a/60393>`_.

-#.
-Copy the partition table from the source disk:
+1. Copy the partition table from the source disk:

 .. code-block:: shell

     # sfdisk -d /dev/sda > mbr

-#.
-Restore the partition table on destination disk:
+2. Restore the partition table on destination disk:

 .. code-block:: shell